Zubeida Mustafa

-Zubeida Mustafa (born 1941) is a freelance journalist from Pakistan.
-She became one of the first woman to work in the country's mainstream media, when she joined the Dawn newspaper in 1975.
+Zubeida Mustafa (زبیدہ مصطفی; 1941 – 9 July 2025) was a Pakistani freelance journalist who became one of the first women to work in the country's mainstream media, when she joined the Dawn newspaper in 1975.

 Early life

-Born in British India, Zubeida Mustafa moved to Pakistan with her family after independence of Pakistan.
-She is married and has two daughters.
+Born in British India, Mustafa moved to Pakistan with her family after the independence of Pakistan.
+She was married and had two daughters.

 Education

-Zubeida Mustafa completed her BA and then her MA in International Relations from the University of Karachi.
+Mustafa completed her BA and then her MA in International Relations at the University of Karachi.
 She also studied at the London School of Economics under a Commonwealth Scholarship.